sean-lamont/bait/_docs/experiments.md

 Checkpointing for all experiments which use a LightningModule is easily configured through the associated callbacks for the trainer in the corresponding `yaml` file.

-# Supervised
+# Lightning Experiments

-Many experiments naturally conform to what we call a 'Supervised' pattern.
-In these cases, the experiment (including logging and checkpoint behaviour) must be able to be fully contained in a LightningModule and a LightningDataModule.
+Many experiments can be fully contained with Pytorch Lightning Modules.
+In these cases, the experiment (including logging and checkpoint behaviour) must be specified in the associated LightningModule and LightningDataModule.

-The class `experiments.supervised_runner` provides a generic interface for running these experiments.
+The class `experiments.lightning_runner` provides a generic interface for running these experiments.
+This class is analogous to the PyTorch Lightning CLI, taking in a DataModule and a LightningModule, with some additional functionality and flexibility through using Hydra configurations.

 Such experiments currently include Premise Selection, the HOList training approach, and training/fine-tuning generative models (based on ReProver).
 We also include some currently experimental approaches such as Direct Preference Optimisation and Implicit Language Q-Learning.

-This class is analogous to the PyTorch Lightning CLI, taking in a DataModule and a LightningModule, with some additional functionality and flexibility through using Hydra configurations.

 To use this class, you need to make a corresponding LightningModule and DataModule, and specify their configuration parameters in an associated Hydra configuration file.
 The Hydra file